ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 error `invalidMessage`.

-The Helper is now ready to process each report share into an outbound prepare step to return to the server.
+The Helper is now ready to process each report share into an outbound prepare step to return to the Leader.
 The responses will be structured as follows:

 ~~~
 enum {